Rainbow Health Australia suggests taking a strengths approach to supporting LGBTIQ communities through Covid-19Posted: 06/04/2020

 - Not everyone lives with family or housemates who know about what services they are accessing.
 Before starting a phone or video session, confirm via text or email that the person has a safe and private space to talk, and ask if they have any privacy concerns before going ahead.

-For a full list of suggestions, you can access the Rainbow Health Victoria’s LGBTIQ Inclusion for COVID-19 Remote Service tips sheet here.
+For a full list of suggestions, you can access the Rainbow Health Australia’s LGBTIQ Inclusion for COVID-19 Remote Service tips sheet here.

 What are some of the specific things to keep in mind working alongside LGBTIQ communities?